-The Mestiza satellite open pit ("Mestiza") hosts 92 thousand tonnes ("Kt") at a grade of 12.1 g/t gold (36,000 oz contained gold) in the Indicated Mineral Resource category and 341 Kt at a grade of 7.7 g/t gold (85,000 oz contained gold) in the Inferred Mineral Resource category.
-Mestiza is situated less than 4 kilometres from the location of the permitted processing plant for the La India open pit.
+The Mestiza open pit hosts 92 thousand tonnes ("Kt") at a grade of 12.1g/t gold (36,000oz contained gold) in the Indicated Mineral Resource category and 341Kt at a grade of 7.7g/t gold (85,000oz contained gold) in the Inferred Mineral Resource category.
+The Mestiza open pit is situated less than 4 kilometres from the location of the permitted processing plant for the La India open pit.

-The America open pit ("America") hosts 114 Kt at a grade of 8.1 g/t gold (30,000 oz contained gold) in the Indicated Mineral Resource category and 677 Kt at a grade of 3.1 g/t gold (67,000 oz contained gold) in the Inferred Mineral Resource category.
+The America open pit hosts 114 Kt at a grade of 8.1 g/t gold (30,000 oz contained gold) in the Indicated Mineral Resource category and 677Kt at a grade of 3.1 g/t gold (67,000 oz contained gold) in the Inferred Mineral Resource category.
 The America open pit is located less than 3km from the permitted processing plant and compliments Mestiza and the already permitted La India open pits.